scssyworks/argon-storage/README.md

 Get method checks all the available storages to get the data.
 The data is automatically parsed if it is a valid JSON string.

 # getAll
-To get data from all available stores.
-The values are returned as an array of objects with information like type of storage used.
+To get data from all stores.
+The values are returned in a form of array of objects with information such as type of storage used.
 ```js
 $.store.getAll(key); // --> Returns [{ value: <data value>, storage: '<type of storage>' }, { ... }, { ... }];
 ```